Valleyfield Estate Community Orchard

 In February 2016, over 250 children from 7 schools in Fife helped to transform the space into an orchard for people and wildlife to enjoy.
 Pupils and teachers from Torryburn, Saline, Inzievar, St Serfs, Tuliallan, Culross and Holy Name Primary Schools, alongside volunteers from West Fife Woodlands group, all helped to bring the orchard to fruitition.
 The children planted up the orchard then played orchard themed games and walked the snowdrop trail through the woods.
 The 176 fruit trees planted are apple, pear, plum, cherry, quince, damson, gage and hazelnut.
 This new orchard includes 30 heritage trees - varieties that have grown in this area of Scotland for many years.
 It takes a while for an orchard to develop, so please be patient!
 We expect trees to start producing fruit in 3 years.

-Before this, in 2014-15, essential ground works were carried out by contractors, including clearing scrub and tree stumps, harrowing, and sowing the area with wildflower seeds.
-The path network was laid out and deer fencing erected to make sure that the young fruit trees and shrubs are not eaten by deer when they are planted.
-In 2014/15, this project was generously supported by Fife Environment Trust.
+During 2014-15, essential ground works were carried out by contractors, including clearing scrub and tree stumps, harrowing, and sowing the area with wildflower seeds.
+The path network was laid out and deer fencing erected to make sure that the young fruit trees and shrubs would not be eaten by deer when they were planted.

 Did you know?
 Fife Council are the current owners of the woodland park.
 Valleyfield was Repton’s only Scottish commission, although he never visited, instead sending his sons to survey the site before presenting Preston with his Red Book outlining plans for the estate.

-Find out more about West Fife Woodlands, at the West Fife Villages website.
+Find out more about West Fife Woodlands, at the West Fife Villages website or via the group's page on facebook.